 Solution – multiple; minimise rainwater pooling adjacent and beneath wall by lowering patio and installing drainage channel.
 Also, chemical injections to prevent any water that does collect from rising up the wall.

-Cost – as Steve did the work himself and the house as vacant, the costs were kept to a minimum.
+Damp Proofing Cost – as Steve did the work himself and the house was vacant, the costs were kept to a minimum.
 Read our price guide below for this type of damp proofing, it can get expensive.

 Case Study 5 – Jason in Farnham, Surrey